Rokkaan5/Code-Reference-Notebook/CU-Boulder/DataMining/HW.md

     - (Optional) [I didn't finish any of them]
         - use other sklearn library model
         - play with other dependent variables
-        - use "penguins" dataset and compare performance of classification methods
+        - use `penguins` dataset and compare performance of classification methods
 - [Part C - Learning Resource](Assignments/HW5/PartC-Learning_Resources.html)
     - honestly I have no idea what the original topic(s) were, but it was an assignment that was supposed to find a resource for certain topics